-The expected measure life is assumed to be 10 years based upon equipment life only.
-This is reduced by a 50% persistence factor to give final measures life of 5 years.
+The expected measure life of a programmable thermostat is assumed to be 10 years based upon equipment life only.
+For the purposes of claiming savings for a new programmable thermostat, this is reduced by a 50% persistence factor to give final measures life of 5 years.
+For reprogramming, this is reduced further to give a measure life of 2 years.